Why Faster 5K Workouts Are the Secret Weapon for Marathon Success

 From endurance‑only to speed‑curious

-For years I chased mileage like a pilgrim chasing a distant shrine – 50 km weeks, long runs that stretched past the point where I could feel my breath.
-The marathon was my holy grail, and the 5K was a side‑quest I barely mentioned.
-The turning point came when a seasoned coach asked me a simple question: What would happen if you deliberately trained the speed you need for a 5K, then let that speed bleed into your marathon pace?
-The answer, I discovered, was a cascade of benefits that reshaped my whole approach.
+For years, I chased mileage with the devotion of a pilgrim – 50 km weeks, long runs that stretched past the point where my breath felt real.
+The marathon was my holy grail; the 5K was barely worth mentioning.
+Then a coach asked something simple: What if you trained the speed a 5K demands, then let that speed flow into your marathon pace?
+The answer turned out to be a constellation of improvements that rebuilt my entire philosophy.

 The science behind the speed‑endurance crossover